Plugin Wiki Pages

 1. Review/edit the migrated file formatting

-• If the document includes "Table of contents", remove this section in Markdown or replace it by :toc: macros in Asciidoc (example).
+• If the document includes "Table of contents", remove this section in Markdown or replace it using the :toc: macros in Asciidoc (example).

 • If the source Wiki page includes code blocks, they will need to be manually converted.
 Pandoc exports them as tables.

-• It is recommended to extract changelogs to a separate CHANGELOG.md file in the repository root.
-It allows tools like Dependabot to read changelog summaries
+• If you create a changelog file, extract the changelogs to a separate CHANGELOG.md file in the repository root.
+It allows tools like Dependabot to read changelog summaries.

 • Use versions as headers.
 Changelogs in Wiki often include release dates, but it is better to keep them in the text below the header.